 Flipping is nothing more than reselling items for a higher price than you purchased them for.
 The difference is what you can pocket as profits.
 You’d actually be surprised by how much you can actually make doing this.

-Rob and Melissa Stephenson of Flea Market Flippers actually built a six-figure business by simply reselling items that they purchased from (you guessed it) the flea market…and thrift stores.
+Rob and Melissa Stephenson of Flea Market Flippers actually built a six-figure business by simply reselling items that they purchased from (you guessed it) flea markets…and thrift stores.

 They actually have a free training where they help you figure out if flipping items is right for you and teach their strategy for making it a profitable venture.
 They also have another training on how to make $100/week flipping that you can check out as well.